 To enable two-factor authentication for your DigitalOcean Account, log into the Control Panel, open the User menu, and choose Security in the left navigation.
 You can also click any of the Control Panel reminders to enable 2FA.

-If you’re using a team, be sure to switch to the Security tab associated with your personal account, not the team.
+If you’re using a team, be sure to switch to your personal account first.